 A leading legal scholar tells the story of the ERA through the voices of the bold women lawmakers who created it.
 They faced opposition and subterfuge at every turn, but they kept the ERA alive.
-And, despite significant gains, the achievements of gender equality have fallen short, especially for working mothers and women of color.
+And, despite significant victories by women lawyers like Ruth Bader Ginsburg, the achievements of gender equality have fallen short, especially for working mothers and women of color.
 Julie Suk excavates the ERA’s past to guide its future, explaining how the ERA can address hot-button issues such as pregnancy discrimination, sexual harassment, and unequal pay.

 The rise of movements like the Women’s March and #MeToo have ignited women across the country.
 Unstoppable women are winning elections, challenging male abuses of power, and changing the law to support working families.
 Can they add the ERA to the Constitution and improve American democracy?